 Glaucoma is a condition that causes a build-up of fluid and pressure in the eye.
 If too much fluid (called aqueous humor fluid) is made or too little fluid is drained, the pressure of the eye increases and causes damage to the retina and the optic nerve, which ultimately leads to blindness.
 Forty percent of dogs affected with glaucoma end up blind in the affected eye within the first year, regardless of medical treatment or surgery.

-Glaucoma can affect all dogs, although certain breeds have a genetic predisposition for developing the condition within their lifetime.
-They are:
+Glaucoma can affect all dogs, although certain breeds have a genetic predisposition for developing the condition within their lifetime, including:

 - Cocker Spaniel